March 2023 Visa Bulletin15 Feb 2023

-The U.S. Department of State (DOS) has released the March 2022 Visa Bulletin.
-The employment-based, second preference (EB2) category for foreign nationals born in India continues to advance, while the other categories largely remain stagnant.
-All cutoff dates listed refer to the dates in the final action chart (i.e., Chart A), unless otherwise specified.
+The U.S. Department of State (DOS) has released the March 2023 Visa Bulletin.
+There is very little movement in the employment-based categories from the previous month.
+Worse still, in the visa bulletin, the DOS cautions that higher-than-expected demand in several categories may force additional retrogression in the near future.
+All cutoff dates listed refer to those in the final action chart (i.e., Chart A), unless otherwise specified.

 Visa Bulletin Summary